rigzba21/conda-boxes/README.md

 # conda-boxes
-A Kubernetes Controller to dynamically manage Conda environments as volumes or "Boxes"
+A Kubernetes Controller to dynamically manage Conda environments as volumes or "Boxes".